samkennerly/q_practice/README.md

 This repo borrows things from the book *Q Tips* by Nick Psaris.
 MIT-licensed source code is here: https://github.com/psaris/qtips

-## Start with init.q
+## init.q
-If you're new to Q, then start here.
+If you're new to Q, then start here:
 - go to whatever folder contains demo.q
 - start a q session
 - type this: